Jason Stitt

 Now you can just type pytest and will both see the console output and save an lcov.info file for Coverage Gutters.

-Making it update live
+Making pytest update live

 But wait… there’s more.
 We still need to make this live.